Business and Communication Department

 All of this means you’ll have the competitive advantage when you begin your job search.

-Saint Mary’s University of Minnesota has received specialized accreditation for its business and business-related programs through the International Accreditation Council for Business Education (IACBE); 11374 Strang Line Road, Lenexa, Kansas, 66215; 913-631-3009; iacbe.org.
-The degree programs accredited by the IACBE are the bachelor of arts degree with majors in accounting, business intelligence and analytics, entrepreneurship, finance, international business, management, marketing, and sport management.

-Updated copy:

-All of this means you’ll have the competitive advantage when you begin your job search.

-The School of Business at Saint Mary’s University of Minnesota has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE) located at 11960 Quivira Road in Overland Park, Kansas, USA.
+The Business and Communication Department at Saint Mary's University of Minnesota has received specialized accreditation for its business program(s) through the International Accreditation Council for Business Education (IACBE) located at 11960 Quivira Road in Overland Park, Kansas, USA.
 For a list of accredited programs please view our IACBE member status page.